McKinney-Vento Homeless Assistance Act-Education for Homeless Children and Youth

 Title I schools can operate either as targeted assistance or school wide.
 Targeted assistance schools identify students who are at risk of not meeting the state's content and performance standards and provide individualized instructional programs use their funds to improve the entire program of the school so that all students are impacted.

 The purpose of this program is to provide services to those students that have a primary language other than English.
-Currently, Alcoa City Schools provides services to English Language Learners through instruction by 2 certified ELL teachers and 1 paraprofessional/translater.
-For more information regarding services to our English Language Learners (ELL) please visit the Federal Programs staff page or contact each school.
+Currently, Alcoa City Schools provides services to English Learners through instruction certified English Learners teachers and a paraprofessional/translater.
+For more information regarding services to our English Learners (EL) please visit the Federal Programs staff page or contact each school.

 Federal Definition of an Immigrant Student The term "immigrant children and youth," which is defined in section 3301(6) of Title III, refers to individuals who: (A) are aged 3 through 21; (B) were not born in any State; and (C) have not been attending one or more schools in any one or more States for more than 3 full academic years.